hollenaizer/alx-system_engineering-devops/0x02-shell_redirections/README.md

-describing what each script is doing after watching this, and please like and share
+describing what each script is doing